Balance; These Suggestions Work for Me

 - Get my dose of sunshine whenever possible.

 - Balanced diet of low carbs and high proteins.

-- Work in the garden each morning before anything else.
+- Go walking each morning before anything else.

 - Form a daily routine but be flexible.

-- Work at the computer about six hours per day or whatever feels comfortable.
+- Work at the computer no more than 8 hours per day.

 - Most importantly, I listen to my body and watch my behaviors to know when enough is enough, then I stop and relax.

 Other Post You Will Enjoy: